koechlm/FindOrphaned-2018/readme.txt

 INTRODUCTION:
 ---------------------------------
 This utility detects files that are not referenced by another file.
-New 2018 - exclude Inventor IPN, IDW or DWG as these usually don't have parent references.
+New 2018 - Option to exclude Inventor IPN, IDW or DWG as these usually don't have parent references.

 REQUIREMENTS:
 ---------------------------------